LGBTQ+ event at Idaho Botanical Garden draws protest and support

 Parks said that he's loathe to address the protest issue but that, he feels, the community is used to dealing with bullies and that, at some point, you let the derogatory comments roll off your back.

 The choruses have a huge membership this year and Parks said he hopes that 60 to 70 singers will show up for the 30 minute performance.
-They are still figuring out the exact songs they'll sing, but Parks said it will be a mixture of religious, traditional, good old-fashioned carols.
+They are still figuring out the exact songs they'll sing, but Parks said it will be a mixture of religious music and traditional good old-fashioned carols.
 All-in-all, a number of pieces that span the holiday spectrum.

 "There is a joy in singing for people and so much of it is listening to the other people and blending your voices together," Parks said "In a lot of ways that's a great metaphor for how we approach life.
 Blending our voices to make something beautiful."